Skip Navigation

 - allows unlimited number of visits for acupuncture, covered at 80% until you have met your out-of-pocket maximum, then at 100%.

-FEDERAL EXPRESS (Fed Ex)
+Federal Express (Fed Ex)

-insurance covers acupuncture.
+insurance has covered acupuncture in the past.
 (20% co-pay, $150 deductible, no restrictions other than conditions not allowed by your plan.)
+Current coverage unknown.

 FEDERAL PLANS